 A whiplash injury occurs when a person’s head jerks forward and then backward during a crash.
 This motion causes the neck muscles and tendons to stretch and tear.
 The extent of the injury might be based on the position of the seat’s headrest, how well the seatbelt protected passengers, and the type of accident that occurred.

 With a neck strain, there may be damage to the muscle or tendons.
 A neck sprain involves the tearing of ligaments in the neck.
 A high-speed, rear-end accident is likely to cause a large amount strains and sprains.

 Whiplash treatment can help you find relief.
-The professionals at ChiroCare are ready to provide you with a treatment plan to fit your exact needs.
-Your health is the number one priority at ChiroCare.
+The professionals at ChiroCare of Florida are ready to provide you with a treatment plan to fit your exact needs.
+Your health is the number one priority at ChiroCare of Florida.